lafvintech/LAFVIN_Quadruped-Spider-Robot/docs/source/Components.rst

    <div style="margin-top: 30px;"></div>

-The **HC-SR04** is a popular ultrasonic ranging sensor that uses sound waves to measure distance.
+The **HC-SR04 Ultrasonic Distance Sensor** is a popular ultrasonic ranging sensor that uses sound waves to measure distance.
 It provides accurate, non-contact distance measurement, making it perfect for obstacle detection and navigation in robotics applications like the spider robot.

 **Key Specifications:**